shaneferrellwv/computer-communications-labs/lab00/README.md

 ## Lab 0 Report

+The Lab 0 recording can be foudn here: https://youtu.be/yZ4rtPVRLr0

 **Summary**

 This lab included the setting and exploration of Wireshark, a packet analyzer that can be used to capture and investigate messages sent over a network.